 The 1984 album Private Dancer marked an era of reinvention for singer Tina Turner, introducing her soaring, soulful rock and roll vocal to a whole new generation.
 With her new contract with Capitol Records and a powerful stage persona, this wild woman of rock was finally cementing an international reputation as an artist in her own right.
 Less than ten years earlier, she had very publicly walked out of her personal and professional relationship with Ike Turner, her husband and mentor, finally bringing to an end years of physical and mental abuse.

-Emi Wokoma (Tina Turner) in Soul Sister at Hackney Empire, London Photo: Tristram Kenton
+Emi Wokoma (Tina Turner) in Soul Sister at the Savoy theatre, London Photo: Tristram Kenton

 Soul Sister is an autobiographical piece that offers a narrative take on the couple’s tempestuous relationship in much the same way as the 1993 movie What’s Love Got To Do With It?
 Whereas the movie depicts Ike Turner primarily as a brutal wife beater, Soul Sister attempts to restore a sense of balance, giving credit to Ike Turner’s drive, talent and determination to succeed at a time when racism and discrimination were rife.